Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 How to Fill Out the FAFSA, Step-by-Step

 Imagine passing up free money for college.
 Money with no strings attached.
 That would be crazy, right?
 Yet every year, hundreds of thousands of students who are eligible for federal student aid never receive it—because they don’t even apply for it.
 According to the New York Times, nearly 1.7 million high school seniors neglected to fill out the Free Application for Federal Student Aid (aka the FAFSA) during the 2020–2021 school year.
 Of those students, just under half would have likely qualified for a federal Pell Grant for low-income students.
 For many students, that unclaimed money may have made the difference between just a high school diploma and a college education.
 Sure, filing the FAFSA can seem like an intimidating process.
-Some families decide it’s not worth the hassle; some families think their income is too high to qualify.
+Some families decide it’s not worth the hassle; others think their income is too high to qualify.
 Don’t make their mistake.

 What is the FAFSA all about?